holdex/developers/docs/CONTRIBUTING.md

 ### Problem

 Once the Goal is clear, you must identify what stops you from achieving it.
-Anything that is stopping you - is a “Problem”.
+Anything that is stopping you - is a "Problem".
 A typical question to ask is:
 "Why is this Goal not achieved and what is the Problem?".

 Sometimes, a Goal already has a few identified problems, but not always.